Mexican-Style Chicken with Ancho Pepper and Roasted Garlic Sauce on Crispy Polenta

 Dried ancho pepper(s)

-2 item(s), stems removed and seeds shaken out
+2 pepper(s), stems removed and seeds shaken out

 Canned tomato sauce